Contents

 The solvency proof

-const report = await economy.read.prove();
+const report = await economy.read.health();

 // → { conserved: true, backed: true, noOverdraft: true, … }